What is gut bacteria?

 However, a varied and healthy gut bacteria can help to prevent and offer protection against leaky gut, diabetes and metabolic syndrome.

 How high-fiber diets affect gut bacteria and improve heart health

 Foods that are high in fiber feed the good bacteria in the intestines and function as prebiotics.
 It is the increase in good bacteria that can help to improve heart health.

 A recent study by Marques and the Heart Failure Research Group in Melbourne, Australia highlights how a high-fiber diet can improve gut bacteria and positively affect cardiovascular health.
 In particular, a high-fiber diet was shown to dramatically increase short-chain fatty acid-producing bacteria in the gut.
 This is of paramount importance, as short-chain fatty acids have been proven to help lower blood pressure and improve overall heart function.
 These acids areproducedwhen dietary fiber is fermented by friendly gut bacteria in the colon.

 Therefore, a high-fiber diet has a positive effect on gut bacteria as it provides fuel for healthy bacteria which in turn leads to an increase in short-chain fatty acids, all of which can positively influence heart health.

 Consuming plenty of prebiotic fiber is an easy way to feed the good gut bacteria and create a balanced and diverse gut flora.
+Digestive health supplements can aid in achieving this.
 Xtend-Life’s Kiwi-Klenz is a powerful prebiotic that supports healthy gut flora and bowel function.
 Combine the Kiwi-Klenz with the Xtend-Life Omega 3 Fish Oil and you have an unbeatable duo to help you improve your cardiovascular health.